Vanilla-Kattleya/plasma-image/README.md

-# Vanilla OS Plasma Image
+# Kattleya Plasma Image

-Containerfile for building an unofficial Vanilla OS Plasma image.
+Containerfile for building Kattleya, an unofficial Vanilla OS Plasma image.

 This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/core-image/pkgs/container/core) and offers the default
 Unofficial Vanilla OS Desktop experience with Plasma.